 The severity and sophistication of cyber threats continue to evolve at an alarming pace, raising questions about organizations’ ability to defend against distributed attacks.
 Enterprise networks and systems are lucrative targets for malicious actors who want to steal sensitive data or hold companies’ ransom using malware.
 Currently, it takes the average business around 197 days to identify a security breach and 69 days to contain it, according to IBM’s 2020 Cost of a Data Breach Report.
 This prolonged incident response leaves organizations vulnerable to significant financial and operational losses, along with costly unplanned downtime and diminished productivity.

-To offset the risk of large-scale security breaches, companies must understand how to detect and mitigate cyber threats quickly and efficiently.
+To offset the risk of large-scale security breaches, companies must understand how to quickly and efficiently detect and mitigate cyber threats.
 But given the growing number of hacking methods and social engineering tactics, how can businesses create a genuinely useful cyber security program?

 Top cyber security threats: 2020 and beyond